America’s #1 bottled dressing, Hidden Valley Ranch (photo © Hidden Valley), and

 It was very popular, and guests asked to buy it to take home.
 The Hensons sold it both as a finished product and as packets of dry mix to be combined with mayonnaise and buttermilk.

-The dressing was first distributed to supermarkets in the California and the Southwest, and eventually, nationwide.
-The brand was purchased by Clorox and the ranch sold.
+The dressing was first distributed to supermarkets in California and the Southwest, and eventually, nationwide.
+The brand was purchased by Clorox and the ranch was sold.

 And now you know how old-fashioned buttermilk dressing turned into the more intriguing-sounding ranch dressing.

 Ranch dressing is common in the U.S. as a salad dressing and a dip for crudités.
 It is also used: